In this article

 If you're using a Project Template that needs different working days, you can set that here as well.

-For existing Projects, you can manage the Working Days by going to Settings within the Project and scrolling to the bottom under "Calendar settings for this project."
+For existing Projects, you can manage the Working Days by going to the Schedule within the Project then clicking the three dots •••, and then Schedule Options.

 Working Days and Duration